The V.C.s

-The V.C.s was a future war series that appeared in the science fiction comic 2000 AD No. 140 – 178 (1979–1980).
+The V.C.s was a future war series that first appeared in the British science fiction comic 2000 AD No. 140 – 178 (1979–1980).
 Written by Gerry Finley-Day, the first episode was drawn by Mike McMahon who designed the craft and the main characters.
 The main series artists were Cam Kennedy, Garry Leach and John Richardson.
-Dan Abnett has recently finished the series at Book 5 with the help of artist Anthony Williams who has been working with Abnett on this for quite a while.
+Dan Abnett later the series at Book 5 with the help of artist Anthony Williams.

 Characters

 First Geek War

 The original V.C.s were: